 To help new users familiarise themselves with the group you should think about creating a mission statement and documenting the history of your JBUG.
 In addition take some time to decide on the group's name and logo.

 You should determine what kind of expenses you will meet in the long and short term.
-Some typical expenses are:
+The typical expenses JBUGs have to face with are mainly the following:

 - Room and equipment rentals